Research Training Groups

-Graduate schools are directed by several professors.
+Research training groups are directed by several professors.
 Their aim is to conduct research within a clearly defined subject.
-It is within this framework that PhD researchers write their thesis’ and benefit from special structures, such as supervision by several tutors, a study programme, career development opportunities, mandatory reporting and furthermore.
-Postdocs may also be a member of a graduate school.
+It is within this framework that PhD researchers write their thesis and benefit from special structures, such as supervision by several tutors, a formal curriculum, career development opportunities, mandatory reporting, etc. Postdocs may also be members of a research training group.

 - Interdisciplinary Polish Studies (all faculties)

-The graduate school is located at the Center for Interdisciplinary Polish Studies (ZIP) and is represented by Professor Dr. Dagmara Jajeśniak-Quast (Faculty of Business Administration and Economics, Director of the ZIP).
+This research training group is located at the Center for Interdisciplinary Polish Studies (ZIP) and is represented by Professor Dr. Dagmara Jajeśniak-Quast (Faculty of Business Administration and Economics, Director of the ZIP).
 The Center was founded in 2011 with funding from the Federal State of Brandenburg.
-Since 2013, funding has been available from the Hanns Seidel Foundation which has put the graduate school on a secure long-term financial footing.
-Fourteen PhD students are currently writing their dissertations at this graduate school.
+Since 2013, funding has been available from the Hanns Seidel Foundation which has put the research training group on a secure long-term financial footing.
+Fourteen PhD students are currently writing their dissertations here.

-Follow this link to view past graduate schools at the European University Viadrina.
+Follow this link to view past research training groups at Viadrina.